A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

 where the relation $\sim$ (read ``is similar to") means that the ratio of $f$ and its expansion approaches $1$ as $n$ increases without bound.
 Problems 19--22 ask the reader to compute continued square root expansions (using $h(x)=\sqrt{1+x}$) and continued exponential expansions ($h(x)=e^x$) for functions similar to divergent power series .

-\item (2013) Jayantha Senadheera , On the periodic continued radicals of 2 and generalization for Vieta product.
-Online at \url{http://arxiv.org/abs/1304.5659} {Vi\`{e}te's formula for $\tfrac{2}{\pi}$!generalizations} From the abstract: ``In this paper we study periodic continued radicals of 2 .
+\item (2013) Jayantha Senadheera , On the periodic continued radicals of 2 and generalization for Vieta product. {Vi\`{e}te's formula for $\tfrac{2}{\pi}$!generalizations} { Source: \href{http://arxiv.org/abs/1304.5659}{arxiv.org}.}

+From the abstract: ``In this paper we study periodic continued radicals of 2 .
 We show that any periodic continued radicals of 2 converg[e] to $2\sin(q\pi)$, for some rational number $q$ depend[ing] on the continued radical.
 Furthermore we show that if $r_n$ is a periodic nested radicals [sic] of 2, which has $n$ nested roots, then the limit points of the sequence $2^n(2\sin(q\pi)-r_n)$ have the form $\alpha\pi$, where $\alpha$ is an algebraic number.
 This result give[s] a set of sub sequences converg[ing] to $\alpha\pi$, for each $\alpha$.
 Also we show that limit of these sub sequences can be represented as Vieta {Vi\`{e}te, Fran\c{c}ois} like nested radical products . {Vi\`{e}te's formula for $\tfrac{2}{\pi}$!generalizations} Hence this result generalizes the Vieta product for $\pi$.
 Several interesting examples are illustrated."